TheMegaTB/SMP/README.md

 # smartHome
-Decentralized smart home network for home automation based on HummingBoard's (but it could run on any OS that can run NodeJS at the moment)
+Decentralized smart home network for home automation based on HummingBoard's

+Theoretically it could run on any OS that is supported by NodeJS but this project is focused on ArchLinux so in later releases it might be a bit tricky to get it running on other operating systems

 ### IDE Setup
 * Install nodejs